How to Create Instagram Landing Pages [+ Tips & Examples]

 Your landing page will look different depending on what action you want your visitors to take.
 For instance, pages tailored to lead generation campaigns should contain a section with a form, but sales-oriented landing pages ought to have a buy button, preferably connected to a payment gateway like PayPal or Stripe.

-That way, the user experience is smoother and it won't require sending the visitors to other pages to complete the transaction.
+That way, the user experience is smoother and it won't require sending the visitors to other pages to complete the transaction or finish signing up for a newsletter.

 Step 2: Add Sections